TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 2/2 Corinthians 2.10.md

 ---

-But to whom ye forgive anything, I [forgive] also: for what I also have forgiven, if I have forgiven anything, for your sakes [have I forgiven it] in the presence of Christ;
+Now I also forgive whomever you forgive anything.
+For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ,